Who Is Kylie Minogue?

 As if Kylie hadn’t give me enough gifts, these days Christmas wouldn’t be Christmas without it being a “Kylie Christmas”.

-I am so looking forward to this new part of the journey and travelling there with Ms Minogue and the forthcoming album and tour.
-It’s my mission to get to see her live!
+I am so looking forward to this new part of the journey and travelling there with the Golden Ms Minogue whilst finally getting the chance to go and see her live!

 Make the time and watch all Kylie’s videos from the past 30 years…